BFavier/Pygmalion/README.md

 The neural network models all share some common attributes:

-* The **GPU** attribute is a boolean defining if the model must be trained/evaluated on GPU.
-This is only avilable with a CUDA capable GPU.
-This can massively speed up training/evaluation speed on big models (image analysis, ...).
+* The **GPU** attribute is either None to train on CPU, an integer between 0 and the number of available CUDA compatible GPUs to train on a single GPU, or a list of integers to train on multiples GPU.
 * The **learning_rate** attribute is the learning rate used during training.
-* The **optimization_method** attributes is the string name of the torch.optim optimizer used during training.
+* The **optimization_method** attributes is the string name of the torch.optim optimizer used during training ("Adam", "SGD", ...).
 * The **L1**/**L2** attribute is the L1/L2 penalization factor used during training.
 * The **residuals** attribute is a dict containing the training and validation loss history.
 * The **norm_update_factor** attribute is the factor used to update the batch normalization running mean and variance.
 The default value is mostly always ok, unless you do a lot of batchs/minibatchs where it might benefit to getting reduced.